progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 1: Scale from Zero to Millions of Users.md

   - Overprovision(过度供给) required memory
 - Eviction (驱逐) policy: when cache is full, delete some data (like LRU eviction policy)

-# CDN
+# 6. CDN

 ## What is CDN?

 ![img](assets/1-9.png)
 ![img](assets/1-10.png)

 > A CDN is a network of geographically dispersed servers used to deliver static content.
-C
-> DN servers cache static content like images, videos, CSS, JavaScript files, etc.
+> CDN servers cache static content like images, videos, CSS, JavaScript files, etc.

 ## Workflow

-1. A requests image.png to CDN
+1. User A requests image.png to CDN
 2. If CDN does not have the image, CDN gets it from web server or storage
 3. Server returns the image and TTL(Time to Live) to CDN
 4. CDN caches the image and returns to A